8 min read

 Another extreme in our food relationship dynamic is food addiction.

-Marisa clarifies that we are wired to crave sugar and unhealthy food because of primal fear of death from hunger.
+Marisa clarifies that we are wired to crave sugar and unhealthy food because of our primal fear of death from hunger.
 So if you keep craving donuts over and over, don’t beat yourself up because you’re wired to do that.

 She says, “It’s our ‘default setting’ that makes us come back for more and more food because back in the day, food was scarce.”